withastro/astro/.changeset/shy-wolves-ring.md

 "astro": patch
 ---

-Fixes bug in `Astro.currentLocale` wasn't returning the correct locale when a locale is configured via `path`
+Fixes a bug in `Astro.currentLocale` that wasn't returning the correct locale when a locale is configured via `path`